-Luckily, it’s become so much easier with the wave of new remote workers and companies are springing up all over the globe to offer accommodation options such as pre-vetted properties suited perfectly to remote workers, co-living spaces for anyone looking to network, and companies that will organize all of your accommodation for you taking that pressure off completely.
+Luckily, it’s become so much easier with the wave of new remote workers and companies springing up all over the globe to offer accommodation options such as pre-vetted properties suited perfectly to remote workers, co-living spaces for anyone looking to network, and companies that will organize all of your accommodation for you taking that pressure off completely.

 We’ve also included alternative options such as housesitting which has always been a very successful money-saver for us while working on the road.

 Here are all your best options as a digital nomad looking for accommodation.

 Best Short-Term Accommodation for Digital Nomads (Monthly Rentals for Remote Workers)

 If you like to pick your own space and have flexible dates and locations then these short-term and long-term stays for digital nomads are ideal.

 A new accommodation platform built with remote workers to suit our needs, all of the properties are vetted as suitable to get work done while also providing a wholesome living experience.

-The flOasis properties are incredibly varied but have also been vetted so you don’t have to worry that the internet might be bad or there’s no desk.
-Using their intuitive platform, you also have the benefit of joining their community of global nomads and enjoy their tips and advice.
+The flOasis properties are incredibly varied but have also been vetted so you don’t have to worry that the internet might be bad or there isn’t a desk.
+Using their intuitive platform, you also benefit from joining their community of global nomads and enjoying their tips and advice.